KyleTheScientist/dinoworld4/DW4.md

 # Non-critical items

 ## Complex
-- [ ] Inventory system
+- [x] Inventory system
 - [x] Dialogue voice bleeps
+- [x] Add some more to the prison?
 - [ ] Scene transition animation
 - [ ] Add bricks / more decor to museum
-- [x] Add some more to the prison?
 - [ ] Add a failure condition for turtle run
-- [ ] Add some pointless interactables to the cafe
 - [ ] Add sweating animation to turtles / healthbar
 - [ ] Add "roar" as dialogue response option

 ## Medium

+- [ ] Add some pointless interactables to the cafe
 - [ ] Add cabbage cart guy yelling
-- [ ] Hovering inspect overlay changes cursor
+- [x] Hovering inspect overlay changes cursor

 ## Easy

+- [ ] More lighting
+- [ ] Nude dialogue for everyone
-- [x] Make player unable to interact during dialogue
+- [ ] Make player unable to interact during dialogue
 - [x] Force player to stand still during dialogue (both animation-wise and physically)
-- [ ] Borders to levels
+- [ ] Add borders to levels
 - [x] Fix hole in player sprite